-Ronald John Edward "Ron" Ellis - Born January 8, 1945 in Lindsay, Ontario is a Canadian former professional ice Hockey right winger and currently program director of the HHOF’s development association.
+Ronald John Edward "Ron" Ellis - Born January 8, 1945 in Lindsay, Ontario is a Canadian retired ice Hockey right winger and currently program director of the HHOF’s development association.

 Ellis became a full-time Maple Leaf in 1964–65 season, and impressed coaches and fans in his first NHL season by scoring 23 goals and narrowly losing the Calder Memorial Trophy race to Detroit netminder Roger Crozier.
 He was immediately a vital two-way performer playing on a line with stalwarts Dave Keon and Bob Pulford.
 The veterans were impressed with the fact that the youngster's zeal was as strong while checking as it was when racing in on the opposition's goal.

 Ellis scored 19 goals as a sophomore and 22 goals in his third year (1966-67), and was one of the youthful troops that supported such legendary oldtimers as Red Kelly, Johnny Bower, Terry Sawchuk and George Armstrong.
 This gritty squad overcame a mediocre regular season to win the 1967 Stanley Cup.
 Ellis provided the crucial first goal in the sixth game of the finals versus Montreal, which the team won 3-1 to take the series in six games, and the 1967 Stanley Cup championship.